Pros & Cons of Living in Phoenix Vs Living in Texas

 The Landscape of Arizona vs Texas:

 There’s no doubt about it, Texas is greener than Arizona.
-Mature trees, grass, leaves that turn and fall in the autumn, these are all things you will find in Texas that are much harder to find in Phoenix.
+Mature trees, grass, and leaves that turn and fall in the autumn are all things you will find in Texas that are much harder to find in Phoenix.
 Certain parts of Arizona have more foliage than others, of course.
 There are even neighborhoods in Phoenix with large trees and fluffy bushes.

 But this isn’t the norm.
 You won’t see as much greenery throughout town in Phoenix as you will in Dallas or Houston.
 Though Texas has its lush greenery, Phoenix offers the mountain desert view you can’t find anywhere in The Lone Star State.
 Whichever landscape is more desirable is strictly a matter of preference.